RaghuveerRao/Statistics-Inference/notes.md

     ## [1] 5.870984

-***Interpretation: ** Ther's a 90% chance that the interval we got captures the true mean wiating time*
+**Interpretation**: Ther's a 90% chance that the interval we got captures the true mean wiating time\*

 Hypothesis Testing
 ------------------